DPDP Act vs GDPR: 15 Key Differences Every Indian Business Must Know

 GDPR: Explicit privacy by design and default obligations.

-Business Impact: European systems require built-in privacy controls, while Indian requirements are more flexible.
+European systems require built-in privacy controls, while Indian requirements are more flexible.

 Cross-Border Data Transfers